TempAnonymous2023/iMFBO_rebuttal/example.md

 <p align="center">
   <img src="./five_BO.png"/>
 </p>
-We can see that our proposed surrogate model and acquisition function can capture the global optimal had query better samples in this case.
+We can see that there is a clear gap between the result of our proposed methods and seperated GP.
+We believe our proposed surrogate model and acquisition function can capture the global optimal and had query better samples.